Talal146/back-end/README.md

 ### **_Description_**

-#### We are building an app that connects trainers and trainees, it allows instructors to create workouts and then create personalised weekly plans for each trainee.
+#### We are building a gym app that allows the user to curate weekly workout plans catering to their fitness needs and goals.

 ---